 The University's Community Garden continues to prosper and grow with increased participation of staff regularly engaging with gardening and the well-being benefits that arise.
-All of the food produced during the year was distributed to staff and students that were involved.
+All of the food produced during the year was donated to the Glasgow City Mission and was gratefully received.